TheJacksonLaboratory/long-read-workshop-2019/bionano-access-instances.md

 ### Bionano Access Instance Information

 A remote computer (instance) on Amazon Web Services has been set up for use in training.

-Please search for your name in the below table to get the username and password to login to the instance.
+**Please search for your name in the below table to get the login information to your assigned instance.**

 <script type="text/javascript" src="https://code.jquery.com/jquery-3.3.1.js"></script>
 <script type="text/javascript" src="https://cdn.datatables.net/1.10.19/js/jquery.dataTables.min.js"></script>